achariam/achariam.github.com/red-dot.md

 ***

 [^1]: Technically the 38mm 18-Karat Yellow Gold Apple Watch Edition was the first instance of a red crown cap.
-[^2]: The more expensive steel and edition watches always have this cap while the cheaper aluminum models do not.
+[^2]: In previous versions, the more expensive steel and edition watches always had this cap while the cheaper aluminum models did not.
 This rules out the idea that there is a functional benefit to having it in place.
-I initially thought it had something to do with an antenna—it does not.
+I initially thought it had something to do with the antenna—it does not.
 The antenna is built into the screen.